colinator/zerialize/README.md

 ### Working with Tensors (xtensor)

 Zerialize has first-class support for xtensor with zero-copy where possible.

+Zero-copy tensor *views* require the backing message buffer to be aligned (at least `alignof(T)`; 16 bytes is a good default).
+If the blob isn’t properly aligned, zerialize will fall back to copying into aligned storage.
+Use `zerialize::xtensor::asXTensorView(...)` and check `viewInfo()` to see whether the view is truly zero-copy.

+For **ZERA**, tensor payload bytes are stored in a 16-byte–aligned arena and each arena allocation is aligned, so if the message buffer itself is properly aligned then tensor views will also be aligned (and therefore zero-copy when size/type checks pass).

 Tensors (both xtensor and eigen) are stored as arrays of size 3, where the type code is the numpy-compatible primitive type code.
 See include/zerialize/tensor/utils.hpp.